pakocrc/TvMaze/README.md

 Bonus (Optional)

-● Cache Image working properly
+● Cache Image working properly ✅
-● Fix Navigation
+● Fix Navigation (Coordinator?)
+● Handle errors properly

 ● Allow the user to set a PIN number to secure the application and prevent unauthorized users.
 ● For supported phones, the user must be able to choose if they want to enable fingerprint authentication to avoid typing the PIN number while opening the app.